 Charities use charity bags to fundraise for their cause.
 Donated items are usually sold to raise money for the charity or given directly to the people they support.

 They must also follow laws in the House to House Collections Act 1939, which requires them to have a licence or permit from the local authority when collecting donations from people’s homes.
 However, there are 47 national charities that are exempt and do not need to register with each local authority.
-The list can be found here.
+The National Exemption Order webpage includes an up-to-date list of exempt charities.

 Although charities will have an agreement in place with their distribution company which sets out how the bags will be delivered and the proportion of funds they will receive from the donations, they are not required to share this publicly.
 However, we advise charities to be transparent about the agreement.

-What information should be on the charity bag?
+What information must be on the charity bag?

 To help you make an informed decision on whether to donate, charity bags must have the following information on them: